-Allows you to determine whether to let the CPU enter C3/C6 mode in system halt state.
-When enabled, the CPU core frequency and voltage will be reduced during system halt state to decrease power consumption.
-The C3/C6 state is a more enhanced power-saving state than C1.
-Auto lets the BIOS automatically configure this setting.
-(Default: Auto)
+Allows you to determine whether to let the CPU enter C6 mode in system halt state.
+When enabled, the CPU core frequency will be reduced during system halt state to decrease power consumption.
+The C6 state is a more enhanced power-saving state than C1.
+(Default: Enabled)

-CPU Thermal Monitor (Note 1)
+→ HPC Mode (Note 1)